Sources: Cotto, promoter Roc Nation part ways

 Cotto has not fought since the loss to Alvarez.
 He was initially scheduled to return to face brawler James Kirkland at the Ford Center at The Star, on Feb.
 25 in the main event of an HBO PPV card.
 However, the show was canceled when Kirkland suffered a fractured nose during his training camp.

-There were efforts to make a Cotto fight against either Juan Manuel Marquez or Timothy Bradley Jr., both former welterweight titleholders with big names, but neither deal could be made, leaving Cotto and his team looking at the smaller fight with Kamegai in order for Cotto to get back into the swing of things after such a long layoff.
+There were efforts to make a Cotto fight against either Juan Manuel Marquez or Timothy Bradley Jr., both former world champions with big names, but neither deal could be made, leaving Cotto and his team looking at the smaller fight with Kamegai in order for Cotto to get back into the swing of things after such a long layoff.

 The 36-year-old Cotto (40-5, 33 KOs), a lock for the International Boxing Hall of Fame, was a 2000 Olympian and is the only Puerto Rican boxer to win world titles in four weight divisions, doing so at junior welterweight, welterweight, junior middleweight and middleweight.
 He has also fought a who's who of top opponents, including Floyd Mayweather, Manny Pacquiao, Alvarez, Martinez, Antonio Margarito (twice), Shane Mosley and Zab Judah.